luisfrvz/Getting-and-Cleaning-Data-Project/CodeBook.md

     - 'features_info.txt': Shows information about the variables used on the feature vector.

-    - 'features.txt': List of all features. __It's recommended to read this file for full understanding of the dataset__
+    - 'features.txt': List of all features.
+   ***It's recommended to read features.txt for full understanding of the dataset***

     - 'activity_labels.txt': Links the class labels with their activity name.